QCCareerSchool-Org/www.qcpetstudies.com/guidelines.md

 #### Side-by-Side Content

 When a section requires content to be laid out in separate columns, ensure that the layout is visually appealing at each bootstrap breakpoint (xs, sm, md, lg, xl, and xxl).
 In most cases, the content will have to be rearranged for smaller screen sizes so that it is laid out vertically instead.
 When arranging columns vertically, bottom margin spacing should be applied to the appropriate columns to keep them separated from each other.
+Such content should generally be centered.

 ```typescript
 <section>